Elizayan/Software-137-Group-Darw109-/README.md

-this is the question 3 of assignment2
+this is the question 3 of assignment2（weiyu chen）